 Balls & Company in Soho

-New restaurant concepts aim to set new trends; from the search for completely upcycled interior design to hour-long queueing for a simple bowl of milk and cereals, London foodies always look for something original to experience and – more importantly – talk about.
+New restaurant concepts aim to set new trends; from the search for completely upcycled interior design to hour-long queueing for a simple bowl of milk and cereal, London foodies always look for something original to experience and – more importantly – talk about.

 The menu is very simple: five options of meatballs and four sauces.
 There are no recommended pairings, and that’s because Balls & Company wants to be playful too, letting the diners have fun with all the possible combinations.
 Each portion consists of four balls and during our visit we decide to try three of them.